omicronrex/gms_scheduler_fix/README.md

 Thread scheduler resolution fix for GM:Studio and GM8.1

 This hack works by providing a fake dll stub that sets the thread scheduler resolution to 1ms, providing a smooth framerate across studio and 8.1 games.
-The games are not hooked or patched, so it's possible to use with steam and it should also be fine for speedrunning communities.
+The games are not patched, so it's possible to use with steam and it should also be fine for speedrunning communities.
 If you like my work, consider [getting me a coffee](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=QAGYURTAHCQK6)!~

 # Affected versions
 - Game Maker 8.1: all versions.